Traditional Starter Feeding Instructions

 How To Care for Sourdough Starter:

-PLEASE feed your starter immediately upon receiving it.
+PLEASE feed your starter as soon as possible upon receiving it.
 At first look, it will not necessarily be bubbling or look 'alive'.
 Not to worry, starters never really ever 'die'.
 Feeding and continual care of your sourdough starter begins on day one.
 They are a living entity; they need regular daily feedings.

 Day 1: In a larger bowl/jar/container mix together with the entire starter you receive with